 Have you ever noticed how easy it is to have an insight into someone else’s life and how hard; sometimes near impossible, it is to have insight into your own?

-Having insight and acting on your insight is using your own homemade emotional intelligence to live life and then to also love and support those close to you.
+Having insight and acting on your insight is using your own homemade emotional intelligence to live your life and then to also love and accept those close to you.

 Margot Broug 2019